BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 You can’t access that chart unless you buy the dashboard, but I’ll give you the answer: *Amazon and Home Depot*.

-Long story short: __Trane may want the tank water heaters it sells through Amazon and Home Depot to be the kinds that small HVAC shops prefer installing.__
+Long story short: __Trane may want the tank water heaters it sells through Amazon and Home Depot to be the kinds that small plumbing companies prefer installing.__

 Trane may also want to dial back the non-tank options.